Roasted Pumpkin and Salted Caramel Cheesecake

 - 1 tablespoon vanilla extract Add to list

-- 1/4 cup Hot Cakes salted caramel sauce, plus extra for drizzling (or use your favorite caramel sauce) Add to list
+- 1/4 cup caramel sauce, plus extra for drizzling (use your favorite, with or without salt) Add to list

 To make the crust

 Stir together cookie crumbs and brown sugar; drizzle with melted butter and toss to combine.
 Press into a 9-inch springform pan and set aside.

 Preheat oven to 400° F.

 Cut pumpkin in half crosswise and place on a baking sheet.
 Roast, cut side down, for about 30 minutes or until fork tender.
 Cool slightly and scrape out the seeds.
 Scoop out flesh and puree in a food processor until smooth.
 You will need 2 cups for the filling.